 We don't control what happens to us, but we do have control of the way we react to situations.

-Someone asked my mother how she felt about [her] daughter needing a transplant, and my mom said "We hope that through Helene's Story, people will realize the need for organ donation."
+Someone asked my mother how she felt about [her] daughter needing a transplant, and my moms answer was fantastic.
+"We hope that through Helene's Story, people will realize the need for organ donation."

 An idea was born...